 We maintain our consolidated financial statements in our functional currency, which is pounds sterling.
 Monetary assets and liabilities denominated in currencies other than the functional currency are translated into the functional currency at rates of exchange prevailing at the balance sheet dates.
 Non-monetary assets and liabilities denominated in foreign currencies are translated into the functional currency at the exchange rates prevailing at the date of the transaction.
 Exchange gains or losses arising from foreign currency transactions are included in the determination of net income (loss) for the respective periods.
-We recorded a foreign exchange losses of \$2.3 million and \$0.2 million for the years ended December 31, 2021, and 2020, and a foreign exchange gain of \$4.6 million, for the year ended December 31, 2019, respectively, which are included in other income in the statements of operations and comprehensive loss.
+We recorded a foreign exchange gain of \$1.8 million for the year ended December 31, 2022, and foreign exchange loss of \$2.3 million and \$0.2 million for the years ended December 31, 2021, and 2020, which are included in other income (expense) in the statements of operations and comprehensive loss.